archit31uniyal/archit31uniyal.github.io/_posts/2024-10-18-automated_testing.md

         assert(result >= 0)
 {% endhighlight %}

-A naive randomized unit test generation technique which I explored during my internship included extracting the arguments and their datatypes.
+A naive randomized unit test generation technique which I explored included extracting the arguments and their datatypes.
 The datatype of each argument was used to set a range of values from which a random value would be generated for the corresponding argument.

 Provided below is an example of a target function